zhiliangxu/24-Math-Game/spec.md

 * Use Bootstrap for UI styles.
 * Use React Spring for animation effect.
 * Use NPM packages only where necessary.
 * Use the solutions listed in [All distinct 24 math game solutions](https://www.4nums.com/solutions/allsolutions/) to look for solutions in computer mode.
-Do not right algorithms to figure out solutions.
+Do not write algorithms to figure out solutions.
 * Code should be modular, for example, implement solution lookup in a separate TypeScript file, implement rules of the game in a separate TypeScript file too.
 Group similar files in folders.
 * Add test cases for TypeScript modules.
 Make sure all test cases can pass.
 * At the end, compile TypeScript code to minimal JavaScript so that it can run in a web browser.